Vegan Japanese

 Equipment

 Nothing fancy required here, just a few basic kitchen tools.
-You can cook your rice in a saucepan if you don’t have a rice cooker (it still turns out great, follow my recipe here).
+You can cook your rice in a saucepan if you don’t have a rice cooker - it still turns out great!
+Follow my stovetop sushi rice recipe for step-by-step instructions.
 You’ll also need a frying pan, a knife and cutting board, a fork for shredding the vegan steaks, and a rice paddle or spoon for serving.

 Storage